-A three-position rocker switch located on the standard control panel is used to advance the paper.
-Depressing this switch backwards toward the rear of the terminal advances the paper one line each time the switch is pressed.
+A three-position rocker switch located on the control panel (RO models) is used to advance the paper.
+Depressing this switch backwards toward the rear of the terminl advances the paper one line each time the switch is pressed.
 Pressing (and holding) the switch forward toward the front of the terminal causes the paper to feed continuously.
 The FEED switch operates when the terminal is on- or off-line with the computer.

-On terminals equipped with a numeric keypad, this switch is replaced with the alternate action LF key on the keypad.
-Depressing this key for less than 2 seconds advances the paper one line; depressing it for 2 seconds or longer feeds the paper continuously.
+On terminals equipped with a keyboard, this switch is replaced with the alternate action LF/FF key on the keypad.
+Depressing this key for less than 2 seconds advances the paper one line; depressing it for 2 seconds or longer activates the form feed feature (if installed) or feeds the paper continuously if form feed is not present.